 Туре lcon When to Use Image Maps If you do not have GIS defined columns you can use the Image Maps to create heat maps - these are a good way to display metrics with a spatial element such as Revenue by State or Country You will only be able to render maps for which an image map has been defined.
 Google Google Maps Google Maps allow you to render location data points onto a Google map which will be displayed as a Yellowfin Chart - along with associated Google map widgets.
 Google GIS Google Maps A Google map which uses GIS data for its marker coordinates.
-GIS Maps GIS Maps allow the rendering of complex GIS polygons.
+7 GIS Maps GIS Maps allow the rendering of complex GIS polygons.
 These can be used to render spatial reports on the fly based on the GIS data available in a report.
-GIS Bubble Map A bubble map in which bubble positions are specified by GIS points.
-GIS Heat Map A heat map where colours representing GIS points are blended based on intensity. Туре Icon When to Use 157 Meter You want to measure the rate of change of a measure against pre-defined targets.
-Useful for dashboard reporting. ŧ Thermon neter Vertical representation of the meter chart, indicating a range of qualitative indicators.
+795 GIS Bubble Map A bubble map in which bubble positions are specified by GIS points.
+GIS Heat Map A heat map where colours representing GIS points are blended based on intensity. Туре lcon When to Use 121 Meter You want to measure the rate of change of a measure against pre-defined targets.
+Useful for dashboard reporting. ŧ Thermon eter Nertical representation of the meter chart, indicating a range of qualitative indicators.

+Dial

-Dial Used to communicate key performance indicators.
-999 Numeric Display Shows the value of a metric on a digital display.
+Used to communicate key performance indicators.